SOUTH WEST FRANCE:

 The medieval looking timber framed houses that are typical of the area feel quite Germanic but the wine is certainly French.
 Colmar, in Haut Rhin, Alsace for example is a world renowned centre of the wine industry.

-Burgundy or Bourgogne is of course famous for wine too, but also for mustard, Dijon mustard was named after the region capital and it can be an interesting diversion from the vineyards to see how some of this mustard is made.
+Burgundy or Bourgogne is of course famous for wine, with communes like Chablis and Nuits-St-Georges being known the world over, but it’s also equally famous for mustard; Dijon mustard was named after the region capital and it can be an interesting diversion from the vineyards to see how some of this mustard is made.

 Burgundy is a beautiful, fertile region and its rolling hills are a joy to explore.
-There are enormous stretches of vineyard everywhere which contain some of the world’s most valuable grapes and it has some very interesting farmstays & vineyard hotel stays for those of you into top quality wines, the care and commitment to the craft on behalf of the farmers is always impressive.
+There are enormous stretches of vineyard everywhere which contain some of the world’s most valuable grapes and it has some nice, interesting farm stays and vineyard hotels for those of you into top quality wines, where you’ll find the care and commitment to the craft always impressive.

 The lesser known region of Franche Comte bordered by the Vosges Mountains to the north, and Switzerland to the east, is both green and fertile in parts and Alpine type mountains in others, with a mixture of agricultural and forest land.